 “People were shooting.
-There are vultures in Taral, and I don’t want to get caught up with them.
+There are vultures in Taral.
 They’re dangerous,” Avril said.
 “Is everything under control?
 Can I get out of here?”
 He asked with a glance back down the street.
 He could still hear the vultures, and he wanted to present himself to these bondsan as somebody who avoided trouble and wasn’t very interesting.

 Another assault vehicle drove into the street.
 It stopped, and somebody helped Baram inside.
 The bondsan who’d chased Avril mounted their bikes and rode further into the city.

 “You still haven’t answered my question,” the woman said.